 Does Ogury comply with GDPR and how did it achieve this?

 As a pioneer of user-consented data collection, Ogury is GDPR compliant by design.
 Since starting the company in 2014, we have championed user rights by asking for explicit opt-in consent.
 If a user decides not to give us this consent, we simply do not collect their data, and no targeted ads are served.
-For more on Ogury’s GDPR compliance, read our dedicated blog post.
+For more on Ogury’s GDPR compliant ads, read our dedicated blog post.

 What consent needs to be obtained and how will it affect database size/revenue?